Military Science Department (MS)

 American Military History

 A historical review and analysis of the development of military strategy and weapons; a detailed study of the history of the United States military; an analysis of contemporary, post-World War II issues; and a study of selected battles.
-Offered Spring.
+Offered Annually.

 MS 403 Cr.3

 This course explores the dynamics of leading in the complex situations of current military operations in the Contemporary Operating Environment.
 Students examine differences in customs and courtesies, military law, principles of war, and Rules of Engagement in the face of international terrorism.
 They also explore aspects of interacting with non-government organizations, civilians on the battlefield, and host nation support.
 The course places significant emphasis on preparing students for their first unit of assignment.
-It uses case studies, scenarios, and 'What Now, Lieutenant?' exercises to prepare students to face the complex, ethical and practical demands of leading as commissioned officers in the United States Army.
+It uses case studies, scenarios, and "What Now, Lieutenant?" exercises to prepare students to face the complex, ethical, and practical demands of leading as commissioned officers in the United States Army.
 Prerequisite: MS 401.
 Offered Spring.